danielbeardsley/php-call-site-stats/README.md

 ### Usage

-    // Image you have a class for accessing your cache layer class Cache {
+    // Imagine you have a simple class for accessing your cache layer class Cache {
        public function get($key) {
          //...